hanabi/hanabi.github.io/Reference.md

 | 6        | Filling in extra info on clued cards                                                  | ❌ | ✔ | ✔ | ✔
 | 7        | *Hard Burn* (re-cluing an unplayable card that gives no new information, usually a 5) | ❌ | ✔ | ✔ | ✔

+* For example, if a player could perform a *5 Stall* (priority 2), then they are not allowed to perform a *Tempo Clue* (priority 3).
+Or, if a player could perform a *Tempo Clue* (priority 3), they are not allowed to *Hard Burn* (priority 7), and so forth.
+  * However, remember that the *Finesse Position Exception* applies to *5 Stalls*.
+(This is covered in the "5 Stall" section above.)
+* Obviously, stall clues are not allowed when the player has a valid play.

 ### Locked Hands & The Locked Hand Save (L.H.S. / LHS) (Severity 3 Stalling)

 * Generally speaking, it is a bad situation when someone's hand gets fully clued.
 This is also known as being *Locked*, and it should be avoided if possible.
 However, sometimes it cannot be helped, like when a player draws three 5's in a row.